top of page

 Focus on Employee Needs

-The survey's findings tell us that DELs should actively seek employee feedback to understand their pain points and tailor solutions accordingly.
-This will ensure investments in DEX address real-world issues impacting employee experience.
+The survey findings indicate that Digital Experience Leaders should actively seek employee feedback to understand pain points and tailor solutions accordingly.
+This ensures that DEX investments address real issues affecting employee experience.

 How can you ensure your organisation is making the most of these DEX opportunities?